-- NRC acceptance and approval of the updated "as-is" fee billing processes and fee billing information technology systems (in progress). - Select an eBilling tool.
-The NRC is currently in the negotiations stage of the procurement (in progress). - Develop a phased-approach and a corresponding project plan to implement the eBilling solution based on stakeholder feedback. - Develop the initial eBilling solution based on the tool selected, outreach activities, lesson learned opportunities, and requirements analysis. - Reach out to stakeholders to provide the status of the initial eBilling proposed solution and to identify licensees to participate in the phased-approach implementation pilot.
+- NRC acceptance and approval of the updated "as-is" fee billing processes and fee billing information technology systems (completed). - Select an eBilling tool (completed). - Develop a phased-approach and a corresponding project plan to implement the eBilling solution based on stakeholder feedback. - Develop the initial eBilling solution based on the tool selected, outreach activities, lesson learned opportunities, and requirements analysis. - Reach out to stakeholders to provide the status of the initial eBilling proposed solution (in progress). - Obtain the Office of Management and Budget's clearance to reach out to stakeholders to identify licensees to participate in phased approach implementation pilot(s), and document their feedback (in progress).